SvenGroot/Ookii.CommandLine/docs/ParsingArguments.md

 Using `ParseWithErrorHandling()` is the easiest in this case, because it will still handling printing error messages and usage help, the same as the static `Parse<T>()` method.
-If you want more information about the error that occured, you can access the `CommandLineParser.Result` property.
+If you want more information about the error that occurred, you can access the `CommandLineParser.ParseResult` property.

 For example, you can use this approach if you want to return a success status when parsing was